My biggest problem growing up was finding my unique voice!

-We were different from other families in the neighborhood, and I saw that every day at school.
-My childhood wasn’t the same as the average American child.
+We were different from other families in the neighborhood, and I experienced that daily at school.
 My first language was Spanish, and I looked indigenous — not Black, Puerto Rican, nor Dominican, which was the majority in my elementary school.
-My clothes were custom made by my mom, second-handed, or cheap clothes from a local shop, never name brand.
-Those who grew up in NYC in the 80’s know that fashion was everything — reflecting the hip hop culture.
-Our worth was measured on what we wore.
-Kids made sure that I remembered that my family and I weren’t like them, making fun of my clothes and the fact that I had to translate for my mom all the time.
+Some of my clothes were custom-made by my mom, second-handed, or from a local shop.
+Those who grew up in NYC in the 80/90’s know that fashion was everything — reflecting the hip-hop culture.

-When teachers chose me to read, I would instantly feel hot, sweaty, nervous, and emotional because I knew that I didn’t speak English.
-One time in third grade, I felt confident and voluntarily stood up to read aloud, knowing that I would kick-ass because I felt great that day.
+When teachers chose me to read, I instantly felt hot, sweaty, nervous, and emotional because I knew I didn’t speak English.
+One time in third grade, I felt confident and voluntarily stood up to read aloud, knowing that I would kick ass because I felt great that day.
 Guess what?
-It was a TOTAL MESS, and yes, it was ugly.
-I even heard a girl from the class say, “why does she always sound like a robot!”
-Little did she know that I had to process every word in my mind first to understand its meaning and then translate it into the English language.
-I clearly remember how my heart dropped when she commented and instantly lost the ounce of courage that I had.
+It was a TOTAL MESS (which is why I still remember that moment).
+I heard a girl from the class say, “why does she always sound like a robot!”
+Little did she know that I had to process every word first to understand its meaning and then translate it into English.
+I clearly remember how my heart dropped when she made that statement, and I instantly lost my courage.

 That moment became a pivotal moment in my life.
-I was only eight years old, and I understood that something had to change.
+I was only eight years old and understood that something had to change.
 I was furious that I still couldn’t speak English fluently but determined to learn as much as possible.
-From that point forward, I made a personal decision to change my narrative, instead of becoming more of what the kids defined me as.
+From then forward, I changed my narrative instead of becoming more of what the kids thought of me.

-Step 1: Write one thing that you want to change regarding speaking up.
-It could be verbally standing up for your personal beliefs, learning how to say no to others, or public speaking in class settings.
+Step 1: Write one thing you want to work on regarding speaking up.
+It could be verbally standing up for your beliefs, learning to say no, public speaking, or stating what you need.

 Dig deep and genuinely reflect on this first step.
-Pick something that you’ve always wanted to conquer.
+Pick something that you’ve always wanted to overcome.

 Step 3: On that same piece of paper, write down three actions that you have to do to get you a step closer to that change.

-Let me know how it goes, and if you need guidance along the way, don’t hesitate to contact me at info@michelleEnriquez.com or send me a direct message on Social Media.
+To learn more about Mastering Mindfulness, sign up for my monthly newsletter or check out the different ways to work with me.
+Let me know how it goes, and if you need guidance along the way, don’t hesitate to contact me.